-2023 Clergy Tax Return Preparation Guide
+2024 Clergy Tax Return Preparation Guide for 2023 Returns

-A Supplement to the 2023 Clergy Tax Return Preparation Guide for 2022 Returns
+A Supplement to the 2024 Clergy Tax Return Preparation Guide for 2023 Returns

-For the 2022 tax year, the Church Pension Group (CPG) is providing the 2023 Clergy Tax Return Preparation Guide for 2022 Returns (Tax Guide) and the Federal Reporting Requirements guide (FRR) as references to help clergy, treasurers and bookkeepers, and tax preparers better understand clergy taxes.
+For the 2023 tax year, the Church Pension Group (CPG) is providing the 2024 Clergy Tax Return Preparation Guide for 2023 Returns (Tax Guide) and the Federal Reporting Requirements guide (FRR) as references to help clergy, treasurers and bookkeepers, and tax preparers better understand clergy taxes.
 These guides are available on CPG's Tax Publications webpage.